logsearch/licensing/contributor-license-agreements/LogSearch_Individual_Contributor_License_Agreement.md

 ## 6. Miscellaneous

-6.1 This Agreement will be governed by and construed in accordance with the laws of England and Wales excluding its conflicts of law provisions.
-Under certain circumstances, the governing law in this section might be superseded by the United Nations Convention on Contracts for the International Sale of Goods ("UN Convention") and the parties intend to avoid the application of the UN Convention to this Agreement and, thus, exclude the application of the UN Convention in its entirety to this Agreement.
+6.1 This Agreement will be governed by and construed in accordance with the laws of England excluding its conflicts of law provisions.
+The provisions of the United Nations Convention on Contracts for the International Sale of Goods shall not apply and are hereby excluded.

 6.2 This Agreement sets out the entire agreement between You and Us for Your Contributions to Us and overrides all other agreements or understandings.
+Nothing contained in this Agreement shall be construed to make either one of us an agent, partner, joint venturer, or representative of the other for any purpose.

 6.3 If You or We assign the rights or obligations received through this Agreement to a third party, as a condition of the assignment, that third party